opencog/atomspace/opencog/persist/sql/README.md

         2 |    3 |       1 |    0.123 |     0.78899997 | 2991.4688 |      0 | asdfasdf |
     (1 row)
 ```
-The backing-store mechanism can now automatically retrieve this atom at
+The backing-store mechanism can now retrieve this atom at a later time.
-a later time.
-Thus, for example, shut down the server, restart it,
+Thus, for example, shut down the server, restart it, re-open the database,
-re-open the database, and enter the scheme shell again.
+and enter the scheme shell again.
 Then,
 ```
+    guile> (ConceptNode "asdfasdf")
+    (ConceptNode "asdfasdf")

-    guile> (define y (ConceptNode "asdfasdf"))
+    guile> (cog-fetch (ConceptNode "asdfasdf"))
-    guile> y
     (ConceptNode "asdfasdf" (stv 0.123 0.78899997))
 ```
-Note that, this time, when the node was created, the database was
-searched for a ConceptNode with the same string name.
-If it was found
-in the database, then it is automatically loaded into the AtomSpace,
-with the appropriate truth value taken from the database.
+When the atom is first recreated, it just has the default TV on it.
+The
+TV is not updated until it is explicitly fetched.
+The existing TV on
+the atom is clobbered when it is fetched; no attempt is made to merge.

 If the truth value is modified, the atom is *not* automatically saved
 to the database.
 The modified atom would need to be explicitly saved
 again.
-If you need this to happen, you probably should design a thread
-whose only job it is is to handle truth-value changes.
-Note: this could
-be slow.

 Once stored, the atom may be deleted from the AtomSpace; it will
 remain in storage, and can be recreated at will: